Theater uses its creativity to defy pandemic and stage shows

 “We will conquer it.
 We are theater people.
 By God, we will conquer it and get it done,” says Charlotte Moore, the artistic director and co-founder of the acclaimed Irish Repertory Theatre in New York City.

 The cast was mailed or hand-delivered props, costumes and a green screen.
 They rehearsed via Zoom and FaceTime.
-A masked and socially distant orchestra recorded the score, and the sets were beamed onto the actors' screens.
+A masked and socially distant orchestra recorded the score.

-“You learn minute by minute by minute along the way what works, what doesn’t, what to do, what not to do,” said Moore, who starred in the original Broadway run of “Meet Me in St. Louis” in 1989.
-“It’s torture and it’s thrilling — thrilling torture.”

 Like many other theatrical hybrids venturing into the digital world these days, it's not clear what to call it.
 It's not technically live theater, but its soul is theatrical.